General Terms and Conditions of

-3.1 Unless otherwise agreed, the Supplier's prices apply without packaging "ex works".
-The orderer bears additional costs particularly for the assembly and start-up as well as costs for obtaining of special, regular authorizations and regular requirements.
+3.1 Unless otherwise agreed, the Supplier's prices apply without packaging and unloaded "ex works".
+The Customer bears additional costs particularly for the assembly and start-up as well as costs for ob-taining of special, regular authorizations and regular requirements.

 In addition, the statutory value added tax as applicable on the date of invoice is charged.

 3.2 Unless otherwise agreed, payments are due in full, free of costs for the Supplier, and have to be effected as follows:

 DTO Products: as specified in a separately agreed payment scheme.